mg224/wiq-dashboard-prototype/README.md

 ```bash
 npm run dev
 ```
-in your terminal in the same directory.
+in your terminal in the same directory and open [http://localhost:3000](http://localhost:3000) in your browser.

 ## AWS EC2 Deployment